Acceleration Factor Calculators

 Arrhenius Model

 Used for temperature acceleration in reliability testing.
-Models the relationship between temperature and failure rate.
+Models the relationship between temperature and chemical reaction rates, which are indicative of some common temperature-driven material failures and degradation.

 Formula: